GoogleCloudPlatform/gcsfuse/docs/semantics.md

 modifications are reflected in GCS after writing but before syncing or closing.

-Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, but only for modifications to contents (not, for example, by utimes(2)).
+Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, but only for modifications to contents.
+For example, it cannot be updated by a call to `utimes(2)`.
 Additionally, modification time is only approximate—it is affected by the use of kernel writeback caching, and is reset to the time of creation of the backing GCS object when the file is flushed.

-No other times (ctime, etc.) are tracked.
+No other times (atime, ctime, etc.) are tracked.

 <a name="file-inode-identity"></a>
 ### Identity